richidubey/ALU4LLMs/README.md

 Despite significant advancements, Large Language Models (LLMs) still exhibit limitations in their arithmetic capabilities.
-These models, while adept at generalizing to various tasks like document ex- traction and QA, often struggle with performing accurate mathematical calculations, especially be- yond basic arithmetic.
+These models, while adept at generalizing to various tasks like document extraction and QA, often struggle with performing accurate mathematical calculations, especially beyond basic arithmetic.
 This deficiency arises due to the inherent nature of LLMs, which are trained primarily on textual data, rather than on specialized mathematical problems or algorithms.
 As a result,